MikeVong/UnHack/README.md

-# UnHack
+# Unhack Unemployment

 ## Description

-A faster and more efficient way to register for unemployment.
+A faster and more efficient way to check if you qualify for unemployment.

 ## Deployment